 Although we cannot be entirely sure why New Zealanders and Australians have their own unique term for what are called “slots” or “slot machines” almost everywhere else, there are a number of theories.

-Some people (usually those visiting Australia or New Zealand from else where) think that “mobile pokies NZ” only refer to the machines you have to “poke” to get them to spin.
+Some people (usually those visiting Australia or New Zealand from else where) think that “best payout pokies” only refer to the machines you have to “poke” to get them to spin.
 However, almost all pokies today use video screens rather than actual mechanical spinning reels.
 You may be thinking that the term might have originated because the original mechanical machines did have to be “poked” and the name just stuck.
 However, we have established that it is much more likely that the word comes from “poker”.
 You don’t really “poke” mechanical spinning reels anyway.
 So we can scrap that theory.